 When we think of engineering, we think of building something.
 And when we think of builiding something, the integrity of the foundation always comes to mind.
 This semester we will explore the world of engineering and how one building project can involve many different areas of engineering, all of them overlapping, and extremely important for the success and integrity of the final product.

-Lessons will be enhanced by photography homework assignments that will challenge creativity and solidify our enineering concepets.
+Lessons will be enhanced by photography homework assignments that will challenge creativity and solidify our enineering concepts.

 I am so excited to get started!
-See you in the fall!
+See you in the spring!!

 Biblical Worldview and Apologetics (Breezy Lewis)